Rufflewind/_urandom/angular-momentum-diagrams/help.md

 - <kbd>Right-click</kbd> on a line will add/flip/remove the arrow.
 - <kbd>Middle-click</kbd> on a line will change its j to a fresh value.

 The tableau is editable too!
-You can click on things, etc.  Some of these modifications are still available (albeit more restricted) while frozen.
+You can click on things, drag phases and weights around, etc.  Some of these modifications are still available (albeit more restricted) while frozen.

 Frozen mode
 -----------